incchi/Learning_Android/README.md

 # Learning_Android
-#not something uaeful just working on me!
+#not anything useful for you :) me working on me!